kera-cudmore/mongodb-taskmanager/README.md

 ### Features

-The website is comprised of …
+The website is comprised of … pages:

 * All Pages on the website have: